 Personally, we decided that the expense was worth it, because the venue satisfied all other requirements and even had some accommodation on-site.

 We did a lot of maths first though, and the venues that work out the cheapest are those that offer everything on premise, such as a chef, staff, catering and furniture.
-Examples of such venues include vineyards (Mudbrick on Waiheke Island), garden venues (Waterlily Gardens, Tauranga), or restaurants (Pilkingtons, Auckland).
+Examples of such venues include vineyards (Mudbrick on Waiheke Island, or Villa Maria in Auckland), garden venues (Waterlily Gardens, Tauranga), or restaurants (Pilkingtons, Auckland).